Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 The only trouble is dopamine was never designed for modern-day quick forms of escape like endless scrolling, sugar rushes, binge eating processed foods, smoking, or drinking alcohol.
 It was designed for something far more powerful than this.

-What Is Dopamine and What Is Its Purpose?
+What Is Dopamine — and What Is It’s Purpose?

 Dopamine is often called the “feel-good” chemical, but that description only tells us half the story.

-Dopamine is actually the brain’s motivation and reward chemical.
-It drives you to pursue goals and solve problems.
-It helps us acquire and learn new skills that are key to our survival.
 Thousands of years ago, dopamine helped humans concentrate long enough to make tools, track animals, build shelter, and solve complex survival challenges.
 It ensured we never gave up, no matter how hard or how long it took.
 It made us want to keep going, and do it again and again.
+That sense of achievement when we completed the task was second to none in making us feel good.
+It also:

 • It motivates us to do it again and again

-Research suggests that it takes approximately 15–20 minutes of sustained focus to move past natural feelings of initial resistance like boredom, self-doubt, and momentary distractions.
+Research suggests that it takes approximately 15–20 minutes of sustained focus to move past natural feelings of initial resistance like boredom self-doubt and momentary distractions.

 You are no longer restless, but completely engaged and content with solving your task.